mctools/ncrystal/docs/ncmat_doc.md

 ### The @DENSITY section ###

-In order to support non-crystalline materials for which a vibrational density of state or scatter kernel is present (like water), it is now optionally allowed to not specify a unit cell at all via @CELL, @ATOMPOSITIONS and @SPACEGROUP sections, and instead configure non-crystalline materials exclusively via the new @DYNINFO sections.
+In order to support non-crystalline materials for which a vibrational density of state or scattering kernel is present (like water), it is now optionally allowed to not specify a unit cell at all via @CELL, @ATOMPOSITIONS and @SPACEGROUP sections, and instead configure non-crystalline materials exclusively via the new @DYNINFO sections.
 However, such materials lack the material densities